-Over the coming weeks, I will discuss five key strategies for improving academic writing.
+Over the next five posts, I will discuss five key strategies for improving academic writing.
 I have chosen these five simply because they are the ones that I most frequently turn to in my work with students.
 I have ordered them roughly from global to local, starting with a strategy for overall coherence and ending with common sentence problems.
 It is generally more efficient to treat broader structural issues before spending time on individual sentences; the structural edit, done right, can dramatically change a text.
 You do not want to expend energy on sentence-level improvements before making some broader decisions about what will stay and what will go.

 The first strategy—and definitely my favourite—is the reverse outline.
 Reverse outlines are outlines that we create from an existing text.
 Regardless of whether you create an outline before you write, creating one after you have written a first draft can be invaluable.
 A reverse outline will reveal the structure—and thus the structural problems—of a text.
 The steps to creating a reverse outlines are simple: